yutongliang723/CSH_ABM_2024/README.md

  </p>

 ## Open Question
+- Think about how I can add data science topic to the thesis because I have to show data science and economics field in my thesis to graduate.
 - Model Validation
     - Çatalhöyük can be a neolithic site data point.
 However, we should try to look for the U.S. data as well.
 - How is wealth defined, and did a concept of wealth already exist in Neolithic society?
 Replace the Gini coefficient calculation.